Table of Contents

 Understanding your exposure is also important.
 A simple risk assessment can be really helpful in providing some direction on where to start.

 Most importantly, start somewhere.

+Get to know Elias’ thoughts on some common cybersecurity myths at SMBs.
 If you are interested in getting started with Lumu, open a Lumu Free account.
 As the name implies, it’s free and always will be.